this site demands javascript Skip to main content

 How Can I order the Service?

-3. For valid Fax prescription the doctor need to use the Mail Service Prescriber Fax form and must be faxed from a prescribers Office to fax 1-800-332-9581
+3. For valid Fax prescription the doctor needs to use the Mail Service Prescriber Fax form and must be faxed from a prescribers Office to fax 1-800-332-9581.

 What is the Medication Therapy Management Program?